Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 He’d grown, too. *Substantially.* He’d always been a rangy and athletic giant, but *now* he’d transformed himself both physically *and* figuratively into an unequaled embodiment of power.

 It suited him, Garaaf found himself thinking a bit uneasily.
-Because if not Daar...then who?
+Because if not Daar... then who?

 And then there was Naydra, who achieved with grace, poise and warmth what Daar achieved with size, strength and claws.
 Though Garaaf had never met her, she welcomed him into their private world like a friend.
 Garaaf would have guessed he’d be immune to charm like that and was a little bemused to find that, in fact, he wasn’t.